fcboucher/BBMV/README.md

 Functions were written by [Florian Boucher](https://sites.google.com/site/floriaboucher/) based on equations from [Vincent Démery](https://www.pct.espci.fr/~vdemery/).

 The 'R' folder contains functions to simulate traits evolving under BBM+V, plot adaptive landscapes, and to fit the model to empirical data using maximum-likelihood.
 The script 'Example.r' shows a basic example of use using simulated traits.

+There are currently no help pages for these functions but function names should be rather self-explanatory and R scripts are heavily commented: they should give you all the information needed on parameters, outputs, etc.

 Final versions of MCMC functions as well as the paper describing the model are still work in progress...